jfoclpf/plotEffectiveTaxRate/README.md

 This Octave function prints the Effective Tax Rate for Income Progressive Taxes.

-Using <a href="https://www.gnu.org/software/octave/">Octave</a> simply run the following function, taking as parameters arrayss including the <a href="https://en.wikipedia.org/wiki/Tax_bracket">Tax Brackets</a> and the corresponding <a href="https://en.wikipedia.org/wiki/Tax_rate">Tax Rates</a> for each tax bracket.
+Using <a href="https://www.gnu.org/software/octave/">Octave</a> simply run the following function, taking as parameters arrays including the <a href="https://en.wikipedia.org/wiki/Tax_bracket">Tax Brackets</a> and the corresponding <a href="https://en.wikipedia.org/wiki/Tax_rate">Tax Rates</a> for each Tax Bracket.

 Therefore the syntax is